cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

 :book: UX399 - Unit 3

+B

 ****

-## What is the visibility of a variable that is defined inside a function?
+## 13. What is the visibility of a variable that is defined inside a function?

 ## (Choose the correct answer).

-### It is only visible inside the function.
+It is only visible inside the function.

 It is only visible inside the statement where the variable is defined